adeep/bitwarden_reddit/emergency_kit.md

 * Your email password
 * Your email 2FA recovery code

 If you are using TOTP (the authenticator app) for your Bitwarden 2FA, you may have a further dependency.
 Some people don't like to store any information about their TOTP app inside their vault.
 Well, OK.
 But if you do that, you need to have EVERYTHING necessary to regain access to that datastore elsewhere.

+For instance, if you are using Ente Auth, you should save

+* The Ente username
+* The Ente password
+* The Ente recovery key

-For instance, if you are still using Authy (yuck!), you might need:
+If you are still using Authy (yuck!), you might need:

 * The registered phone number for Authy
 * The "equipment freeze" PIN from your mobile provider to regain access to your mobile phone number